 Yes, in these circumstances:

 In all the above cases there are particular criteria to be met and the relief must be claimed using a prescribed form that is available on the Planning Portal.

 The trigger for the payment is the start of the development.

 Yes, we have adopted a written instalment policy that can be viewed on this website.

 Yes.
 CIL can, by written agreement before development starts, be paid in part or in full in kind.
 This means by way of transferring land (which may include existing buildings) to the Council.
 The monetary value of any payment in kind must be determined by an independent valuer.

-Possibly, iIn setting CIL rates, a balance has to be struck between securing additional income for infrastructure to support development and the potential economic effect of imposing CIL on developments.
-Although CIL only represents a very small percentage (less that 5%) of total development costs, it is possible that it will make some proposals which were already only marginally viable, unviable.
+Possibly, in setting CIL rates, a balance has to be struck between securing additional income for infrastructure to support the development and the potential economic effect of imposing CIL on developments.
+Although CIL only represents a very small percentage (less that 5%) of total development costs, it is possible that it will make some proposals that were already only marginally viable, unviable.

 There is a legal duty on local authorities to produce an annual report which sets out details of our CIL income, expenditure and accumulated funds.
 The report will be published on this web site.

 Assuming a residential CIL rate of £105 per square metre and that an "average" 3 bedroom house has a floor area of 110 square metres, CIL payable would be:-